-Glyndebourne Academy is a new operatic development project which aims to support gifted and talented young singers.
-The Academy has recruited applicants aged 16 – 26 who are not currently able to consider a standard path towards music college or a career as a professional singer.
+Glyndebourne Academy is an operatic development project that aims to support gifted and talented young singers.
+The Academy aims to recruit applicants aged 16-26 who aren’t currently able to consider a standard path towards music college or a career as a professional singer.
 This could be for reasons including personal circumstances, lack of career guidance, lack of skills development, financial barriers or other factors.

-The Academy will focus on a small number of singers who show outstanding potential.
-Participants will be offered intensive training, mentorship, advice and guidance on future development and career pathways.
-10 students will be selected to take part in the Academy, working intensively with leading vocal specialists, coaches and directors, with an opportunity at the end of the project to perform at Glyndebourne in front of an invited audience in an informal concert.
-As the application deadline has now passed, the below is for your information only.
+The Academy focuses on a small number of singers who show outstanding potential.
+Participants are offered intensive training, mentorship, advice and guidance on future development and career pathways.
+Ten students will be selected to take part in the Academy, working intensively with leading vocal specialists, coaches and directors, with an opportunity at the end of the project to perform at Glyndebourne in front of an invited audience in an informal concert.

 The performer, coach, voice teacher, writer and broadcaster Mary King will lead the Glyndebourne Academy, assisted by a small team of instructors.

 The Academy consists of three phases:

 - 1-day introduction – to include practical music-making with the voice and devising as a means of assessing students and determining individual needs

 - Follow-up weekend and evening recital at Glyndebourne

 Sessions will take a variety of formats, including masterclasses, workshops and discussion forums, with time for individual study built into the programme.